 “There’s no better partner for impact investing than the Boston Foundation.”

-In addition to grants recommended by our staff, such as the grant to CHAPA, TBF donors are making large, changemaking investments in Advancing Community Wealth, especially through impact investing,” says Soni Gupta, TBF Associate Vice President of Programs.
+In addition to grants recommended by our staff, such as the grant to CHAPA, TBF donors are making large, changemaking investments in Community Wealth, especially through impact investing,” says Soni Gupta, TBF Associate Vice President of Programs.

 Indeed, last year philanthropists with Donor Advised Funds (DAFs) at TBF invested $6.1 million in recoverable grants, a form of impact investing.
 Those investments included $1.6 million to provide funds and intermediaries working with BIPOC developers and another $1.5 million for BIPOC small businesses.